 Fourth-Year/Senior Advising: During these meetings, your pre-health advisor will help you prepare for interviews, decide on acceptance offers, or plan out experiences for a successful gap year.

 Types of Advising Appointments

-Health Professions Advising utilizes two types of advising appointments to address students' needs: Scheduled Appointments and Drop-In Meetings. **All appointments will be held remotely during the COVID-19 crisis.
+Health Professions Advising utilizes two types of advising appointments to address students' needs: Scheduled Appointments and Drop-In Meetings.

 Scheduled Appointments are typically 30 minutes long and should be utilized by students who would like to discuss issues such as discuss taking time off, long-range planning, returning from an absence, to assess current level of competitiveness as an applicant, career counseling, and preparation for entrance exams and the application process.

-Appointments can be made up to 5 weeks in advance using the L&S Advising Appointment System.
-When scheduling an appointment, be sure that the appointment does not conflict with classes and other commitments.
+For our staff advisors: When scheduling an appointment, be sure that the appointment does not conflict with classes and other commitments.
 If an appointment needs to be canceled, please try to do so as far in advance as possible.
 Missed appointments without proper cancellation or notification will be noted.

 Drop-In Meetings typically last no longer than 10-15 minutes and are meant for questions that can be answered fairly quickly, without the need for lengthy discussion.
 Reasons that students should utilize drop-in meetings include discussing choosing/changing a major, considering a double-major, whether or not to add, drop/withdraw, or repeat a particular course, taking courses outside of UCSB, quick checks on academic and extracurricular progress, and of course, to share with their advisors the great things they are accomplishing while at UCSB.